algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

  ## b.
 European considerations

-HARFANG3D is implemented all over Europe and the regulation about An iso-surface represents points of a constant value within a volume of space.
+HARFANG3D is implemented all over Europe and the regulation about an iso-surface represents points of a constant value within a volume of space.
 This class holds a fixed-size 3-dimensional grid of values that can efficiently be converted to an iso-surface at runtime for example are the same from all countries.

 ## c.
 Security considerations

 The main element of safety is the safety of the software.
 The software must be safe for customers.
 We must avoid any problems related to malware and hackers.
 The software must be safe for the company.
 We must avoid any problems related to the company's reputation.
 The software must be safe for the users.
 We must avoid any problems related to the users' reputation.

-## e.
-Privacy considerations

-We use Lora to avoid a lot of problems with data privacy, and data leaks.
-If instead of using Lora, we used wifi, it would have been much more problematic, because wifi is weaker in terms of security.

 ## f.
 Legal considerations